ppy/osu-wiki/wiki/Tournaments/THOM_CUP/1/en.md

 ## Preface

 **THOM CUP** is a one-on-one euro-american osu!mania tournament.
 It is the 1st installment of the THOM CUP.
-As the title indicates, this tournament is for the osu!mania game mode.
 More specifically, this tournament is an osu!mania 7-key tournament.

 ## Tournament Schedule